 We start out the normal way running to Hyde Park.
 Once in the park, we’ll turn to the left and run down the main walkway as we regularly do, to Hyde Park Corner.
 At the end of the walk, turn right to follow the main cross route in the park—beware of the bike lane!
 When this ends at West Carriage Drive, cross the road at the crossing and continue on the pathway towards the southwest corner of Kensington Gardens.
 We’ll run out of the park at the Broadwalk, turning right onto Kensington High Street and continue for about two miles until we reach the Hammersmith Tube gyratory.
 Run counter clockwise towards the left, ending up on Queen Caroline Street which gets you to St. Paul’s Church green.
 Run along the green to the right, heading to and crossing over Hammersmith Bridge.
 Exit Hammersmith Bridge Road to your left, go down the stairs and run under the bridge onto the Thames footpath.
 Now it’s time to enjoy the view as we run along the Thames for almost four miles—it’s beautiful!

 This is the bridge just BEFORE the bridge we exit on.
-I find it useful to know what this looks like because then I know it’s the next bridge where we get off the path:
+I find it useful to know what this looks like because then I know it’s the next bridge where we get off the path (and it’s distinctive):